phockett/open-photoionization-docker-stacks/luna/readme.md

 ```

 NOTE that the script currently HAS TO BE CALLED FROM THE WORKING DIRECTORY, containing the job to run.
 The script can be called using the full path if required, e.g. `<path to script>/docker-slurm-julia-dispatch.sh <scanname> <cores> <run script> <docker container>`.

+For running parallel Julia process from a notebook, see https://github.com/phockett/Luna.jl-jupyterDispatch.